 - The number of personnel on site at one time will be limited.
 Density and number of people present will be based on the 'Return to Work Master Plan' and on the Lab-Specific Plan presented by the PI.
-This may be achieved through working in shifts or working alternate days. - Staff that can perform their tasks from home will continue doing so - Those who need to come onsite to perform their work will leave when finished - Meetings will continue to be held online, unless 2 m physical distancing can be maintained - Phase 1 Occupancy limits are required, not suggested.
-No more than 30% of PI/core facility staff to be present at any one time. - The PI/Core facility manager will determine/decide in their planning who should be present and on what schedule. - Flow of personnel within the building will be controlled
+This may be achieved through working in shifts or working alternate days. - Staff that can perform their tasks from home will continue doing so - Those who need to come onsite to perform their work will leave when finished - Meetings will continue to be held online, unless 2 m physical distancing can be maintained - Phase 2 occupancy of lab personnel allowed at one time will increase from 30 to 60%; signage indicating occupancy limits will be posted nearby. - Occupancy limits are required, not suggested - The PI/Core facility manager will determine/decide in their planning who should be present and on what schedule.

+• Flow of personnel within the building will be controlled